chasenunez/recursive_shrink/README.md

 # JPEG Resizer Script

-A macOS-compatible Bash script that compresses `.jpg` and `.jpeg` images to ensure they are **less than 200 KiB**, using both native and external tools.
+Have some photos you'd like to use as github repo images? those images too big?
+This is a macOS-compatible Bash script that compresses `.jpg` and `.jpeg` images to ensure they are **less than 200 KiB**, using both native and external tools.

 ## Description